 Dominique and I followed this backpacking meal plan for a 6-day, 54-mile backpacking trip on the Appalachian Trail in Shenandoah National Park.
 I cooked and dried some complete meals including Chili, Ratatouille, Root Bark Stew and Risotto.
 The other backpacking meals were assembled from the individual foods that I dried.

-Continue reading this 6-day backpacking food plan for two…
+Continue reading: 6-day backpacking food plan for two.

 The Action Guide: Dehydrating 31 Meals gives step-by-step instructions on how to dehydrate and assemble thirty-one meals: Includes the shopping list, drying instructions, meal assembly, packing, and cooking directions using a pot or a thermos.
 Ideal for any kind of adventure travel, work lunches, or to keep on hand for emergency meals.